 Cleft Lip / Cleft Palate – Cleft lip and palate occur as a result of an incomplete formation of the front of the upper jaw and upper portion of the roof of the mouth.

-Jaundice (AKA Icterus) – A buildup of bilirubin (the substance that carries oxygen in red blood cells) causing skin and eyes to turn yellow with the potential to do liver damage.
+Jaundice (AKA Icterus) – A buildup of bilirubin (the substance that develops after red blood cells are broken down) causing skin and eyes to turn yellow with the potential to do liver damage.

 Musculoskeletal Anomalies – Deformity or malformation of the musculoskeletal system present at birth.